DenimCity/Project_1/README.md

 List of technologies, libraries, and/or frameworks used in the project, -
-CodePen, Figma, VSCO eidtor,
+CodePen, Figma, VSCO eidtor, W3schools, Stackoverflow

-What you would like to add in version 2
+Version 2 ideations:
 -
+User will be presented multiple choice options.
 Display the users highest scores.
 Toggle between categories.
 Stock ticker across header.